 Chihuahuas are lovable, funny, and can be a bit on the feisty side.
 Despite their small size, many Chihuahuas seem to think they’re the size of a Rottweiler.
 Purebred Chihuahuas were popular for decades.
 Today many dog lovers are choosing mixed-breed Chihuahuas as an addition to their families.
 Before making one of these adorable dogs part of your family, you should familiarize yourself with the various Chihuahua crossbreeds.
-Here are some of the most popular and adorable Chihuahua mixed breeds.
+If you think a Chihuahua mix may be the best dog breed for you, here are some of the most popular and adorable Chihuahua mixed breeds to consider.

 The Chat Terrier is a cross between a Chihuahua and a Rat Terrier.
 This breed inherits its best qualities from both parents.
 Rat Terriers are intelligent, affectionate, energetic, and wonderful little dogs.
 These little dogs are easy to train but need plenty of exercises.
 Chat Terriers are curious, playful, and funny.
 They usually grow a little larger than the average-sized Chihuahua.
 Chat Terriers are an excellent choice for active owners.